 where

 and where we have denoted by

 expressions that are derived from the component of the Lagrangian that does not contain potentials.
-We ommit the radial argument of $f(r)$ and $g(r)$ for simplicity.
-The $b_a(r)$ are not independent functions because they are defined in terms of a single function $A_t(r)$, Also, in the limit $q^{(a)} \rightarrow 0$, we have $b_a \rightarrow \omega_a$ and we recover the equations corresponding to the multi-component $CP^N$ model \cite{Klimas:2021eue}.
-Finally, we see that \eqref{em:eq1a} is merely a Gauss' law $\nabla \cdot \vec E=\rho(r)$ with electric charge density that is dependent on the gauge field.
-Indeed, by bringing in $\vec E=-\nabla A_t$, this equation may be written as $\nabla^2A_t+\rho(r)=0$.
+We omit the radial argument of $f(r)$ and $g(r)$ for simplicity.
+The $b_a(r)$ are not independent functions because they are defined in terms of a single function $A_t(r)$, Additionally, in the limit $q^{(a)} \rightarrow 0$, we have $b_a \rightarrow \omega_a$ and we recover the equations corresponding to the multicomponent $CP^N$ model \cite{Klimas:2021eue}.
+Finally, we see that Eq. \eqref{em:eq1a} is merely a Gauss law $\nabla \cdot \vec E=\rho(r)$ with electric charge density that is dependent on the gauge field.
+Indeed, by introducing $\vec E=-\nabla A_t$, this equation may be written as $\nabla^2A_t+\rho(r)=0$.
 A radial component of the electric field in this case is $E_r=-A'_t$